The End of One Size Fits All Fitness Plans

 The one tailored for your lifestyle and goals.

-How to know if the plan is effective?
+How do I know if my plan is effective?

 Final Thought